 Ideally, cows should be vaccinated at dry-off and again when moved from the “far-off” dry group to the “close-up” dry group.
 This schedule provides maximum immunity in the colostrum for the newborn calf.
 Producers should work closely with their local veterinarian to develop herd health programs that fit their area and herd needs.

 About 5 percent of calves are born dead (stillbirths), but many of these deaths can be prevented if someone is present at birth to give assistance.
 Too often assistance is given only after the cow or calf is in critical condition.
-Cows should be checked every two hours after labor begins.
+Cows should be checked every hour after labor begins.
+Data from Ohio State University suggested that intervention should occur after one hour once feet and/or the “water sac” was visible (stage II of labor).
 Several management techniques at birth can increase the likelihood of a healthy calf, but starting with a clean, dry calving area is foremost.

 At birth, tie the umbilical cord about two inches from the body with a string that has been kept in a 70 percent rubbing alcohol solution and dip the navel in a disinfectant such as a 7 percent tincture of iodine solution to prevent the development of septicemia (joint ill disease).
 In addition, bacterial infections of the navel can lead to serious arthritis, which is difficult to treat.